 Drop shipping is so advantageous that some of the internet's largest and most successful retailers utilize it.
 If you're looking for the best eBay drop shippers around, the following companies below are a great place to get started.

-But if you'd like to cut down your research time by perusing a list of wholesale drop shippers that someone else has already taken the time to research, then the Hienote Drop Ship List Directory may be what you're looking for.
+Although there are companies that aggregate access to multiple drop shippers, there are many benefits to working directly with a wholesaler rather than second-hand access.
+Later on in this chapter, I provide tips on finding wholesale suppliers, but if you'd like to cut down your research time by perusing a list of wholesale drop shippers that someone else has already taken the time to research, then the Hienote Drop Ship List Directory may be what you're looking for.
 The guys that put the Hienote directory together did so by visiting wholesale tradeshows and talking directly, face-to-face, with every single drop shipper listed within their directory.

 And the best part?
 Hienote guarantees you'll be completely satisfied with their handiwork.
 If you're not, they'll give you a full refund, no questions asked.